peter88213/nvhelp-en/source/getting_started.rst

 .. figure:: _images/getting_started06.png
    :alt: novelibre screenshot

-Done!
-LibreOffice should now appear with the manuscript open.
+Done! *Writer* should now appear with the manuscript open.
 Just start writing your novel within the text boundary.

 .. figure:: _images/getting_started07.png
    :alt: Libreoffice screenshot

-We can now continue working with LibreOffice `as described on the next page <writing.html>`__, creating new sections and chapters as we write.
+We can now continue working with *Writer* `as described on the next page <writing.html>`__, creating new sections and chapters as we write.

 .. tip::